 - Heart transplant is an option for someone with congestive heart failure that has not responded to medical treatment.

-- Intestinal transplant is an option for patients with short bowel or short gut syndrome or advanced liver disease, or who must receive all nutrients through a feeding line.
+- Intestinal transplant is an option for people with short bowel or short gut syndrome or advanced liver disease, or who must receive all nutrients through a feeding line.

-- Kidney transplant is an option for someone with chronic kidney failure.
+- Kidney transplant is an option for someone with long-term (chronic) kidney failure.
 It may be done with a kidney-pancreas transplant.

 - Liver transplant may be the only option for someone with liver disease that has led to liver failure.